-Welcome Message from the Conference Chair
+Welcome Message from the Conference Organizing Committee

 Welcome to the 29th Inter-American Congress of Chemical Engineering and the 68th Canadian Chemical Engineering Conference, to be held jointly in Toronto, Ontario, October 28-31, 2018.
 This international event will be co-organized by a team of colleagues from the University of Toronto, Ryerson University and the Canadian Society of Chemical Engineering.
 Additionally, over 50 professionals from academia, industry, and government within Canada and abroad will support the organizing committee.
 We anticipate 1,500 delegates from over 30 countries will attend the conference.